AcubeSAT/rtb-software/README.md

 #### Single Event Latchups
 This window indicates the number and timestamps of overcurrent conditions that were detected and resolved by the microcontroller.

+#### MRAM

+The MRAM window includes statistics about the MRAM data written and read from the memory, as well as a log of error timestamp and types.
+The following information is stored and reported in real time for each error:
+- Memory address
+- Written (expected) value
+- Read value for both read attempts
+- Guessed error type
+- No# of bit flips

 #### CAN Bus
 The CAN window includes statistics about the successful CAN packets sent between the transceivers (1 irradiated + 1 ambient), and a log of error timestamp and types.
 The number of total errors and exact position of the bit flips are also shown and logged.